or: No rulers + natural rules + equal rights = true freedom

 - understands therefore that no other human being can somehow acquire the natural right to initiate aggression against other human beings;

 - understands that one does not have the right to delegate a right that oneself does not have, such as the right to "vote" for a group of people (e.g. a political party) to collectively receive such special rights (the right to rule) that individuals do not have.

 Anarchy is an absence of a legal monopoly on violence.

-As researcher Mark Passio points out, if we are honest with ourselves and stop euphemizing, it is obvious that "authority" and statism are no more than euphemisms for slavery and violence; and as anarchist freedom advocate Larken Rose most eloquently explains, the belief in "authority" is actually "the most dangerous superstition" on the planet and lies at the root of most evil.
+As researcher Mark Passio points out, if we are honest with ourselves and stop euphemizing, it is obvious that "authority" and statism are little more than euphemisms for slavery and violence; and as anarchist freedom advocate Larken Rose most eloquently explains, the belief in "authority" is actually "the most dangerous superstition" on the planet and lies at the root of most evil.

 What anarchy really means